How does an IPL Photofacial work?

 As a professional skin-care clinic, we will not perform any procedures without first assessing: your complete medical history; your current health condition; and any potential you may have for complications.
 Additionally, we provide all clients with protective eyewear that must be worn during treatment.

 At Laser Beauty Works, we use only medical-grade, CSA-approved equipment.
-For IPL Photofacial treatments, we use the Palomar Starlux 500 Max G hand piece, which is considered to be leading-edge technology.
 All of our equipment is maintained and repaired by professional service technicians who have been certified by the equipment manufacturer.

 Am I required to book a consultation prior to being treated?

 Yes, we can book a complimentary consultation appointment for you with one of our certified technicians prior to scheduling any skin-rejuvenation treatment.
 At this time, you should also share with us any past experience you have had with skin rejuvenation and/or laser skin treatments.

 During your consultation, please inform your technician of any medications or natural health products you are taking; and of any underlying medical conditions you have.
 These are critical details that we must consider when customizing your skin rejuvenation treatments.

 We encourage you to ask all of your questions during your consultation so that we can address your concerns prior to beginning your treatment.
 It is important to us that: you are well informed before you begin IPL Photofacial treatments and; you feel comfortable with our clinic and your technician.

 Is IPL Photofacial treatment painful?